astriaorg/docs/docs/cloud-rollup/1-digital-ocean.md

 ## Deploy the Rollup Node

-Use the `astria-cli` to deploy the node providing both the rollup faucet private key and the sequencer private key.
+Use the `astria-cli` to deploy the rollup node

 ```bash
 astria-cli rollup deployment create \